You’re talking, but nobody’s listening. You feel like the teacher in that Snoopy cartoon. Waaa -waaa-waaa-waaa-waaa.

 Look for the feeling your child is struggling with and state it calmly as well, with as much empathy as you can muster.
 Make eye contact as you get down on your child’s level and say:

 - “I hear you.
-You are sad and wish you could keeping playing Legos.”
+You are sad and wish you could keep playing Legos.”

 - “You are mad and want to play more.”

 This restating, or what I like to think of as empathy, works great with teens as well, though obviously the words and the situations would change.
-The key here is, when you pause to restate what you hear your child saying (or think they might be saying/feeling) it’s like you’re hitting some big cosmic pause button on any old knee-jerk reaction type tendencies you might want to default to and instead, you are offering empathy.
-A single, well placed kind word or hug can be a complete game-changer when it comes to transforming resistance.
+The key here is when you pause to restate what you hear your child saying (or think they might be saying/feeling) it’s like you’re hitting some big cosmic pause button on any old knee-jerk reaction type tendencies you might want to default to and instead, you are offering empathy.
+A single, well-placed kind word or a hug can be a complete game-changer when it comes to transforming resistance.

 Simply put, empathy has the power to create cooperation.
 By helping your child feel heard, you are helping them to listen.

-# 4 – Now that you have your child's calm attention, restate what you are asking for.
+# 4 – Now that you have your child's calm attention, it's time to restate what YOU are asking for.